YanhuaB/IBM-certificate/README.md

 ![IBM Data Science Professional Certificate image](https://github.com/YanhuaB/IBM-certificate/blob/main/Certificate/JpgFiles/IBM_Data_Science.jpg)

+By completing this Professional Certificate, Yanhua Bai has demonstrated proficiency with essential tools and skills required for a Data Science role.
+This program provided hands-on experience in Data Science and Machine Learning, beginning with an orientation to Data Science and its methodologies.
+Learners became proficient with a variety of data science tools, learned Python and SQL, and performed Data Visualization and Analysis.
+They also created Machine Learning models.
+Throughout the course, participants completed several labs and assignments on the cloud, culminating in a Capstone Project that showcased their knowledge and skills.

 ## Course Certificates Completed
 * [Machine Learning with Python](Certificate/02_Machine_Learning_with_Python.pdf)
 * [What is Data Science?](Certificate/03_What_is_Data_Science.pdf)